 - Start LatencyMon.
 By default it is found here: C: > Program Files > LatencyMon > "LatMon.exe".

-For LatencyMon to provide useful analysis results, the test must run for at least 4 minutes while audio is playing back in your audio application.
-This will ensure enough time for the audio artifacts to appear.
-Afterward, stop the test by clicking on the Stop button next to Play.
+For LatencyMon to provide useful analysis results, the test must run for at least 5 minutes.
+This will ensure enough time for the artifacts to appear.
+Then stop the test by clicking the Stop button next to Play.

 After the test is finished, a text box under the Main tab will display either of these messages:

 'Your system appears to be suitable for handling real-time audio and other tasks without dropouts.'.

 'Your system appears to be having trouble handling real-time audio and other tasks.
 You are likely to experience buffer underruns appearing as dropouts, clicks, and pops...'.